 • Involvement of the parents

 Sports for children bring about many positive experiences.
 However, it is important that your child is playing for the right reasons.
-Have a read through the points below and decide for yourself.
+Have a read of the points below and decide for yourself.

 There are physical, mental, and social benefits of playing soccer for children.
 So let’s have a look at the benefit of playing soccer and see if your child should play.